nathanaschbacher/nodiak/README.md

     $ npm install -d
     $ npm test

-The suite expects to find Riak on an HTTP interface on port 8091 and an HTTPS interface on port 8071.
+The suite expects to find Riak on an HTTP interface on port 8098 and an HTTPS interface on port 8097.
 You can edit these values at the top of the `test/test.js` file to suit your environment.

 #Todos

-1. Add Riak Counters interface for using Riak CRDT's

-2. Add a protobufs backend implementation.
+1. Add a protobufs backend implementation.

 # License